MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/submission-testing.md

 ---
-title: Submission testing of a Power BI visual
+title: Submission testing of a Power BI visual in Power BI embedded analytics for better embedded BI insights
 description: This article describes test cases that your visual must pass before publishing to AppSource.
 There are also option test cases.
+Enable better embedded BI insights using Power BI embedded analytics.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: sranins